swift-server/async-http-client/README.md

 ### File downloads

-Based on the `HTTPClientResponseDelegate` example above you can build more complex delegates, the built-in `FileDownloadDelegate` is one of them:
+Based on the `HTTPClientResponseDelegate` example above you can build more complex delegates, the built-in `FileDownloadDelegate` is one of them.
+It allows streaming the downloaded data asynchronously, while reporting the download progress at the same time, like in the following
+example:

 ```swift
 let client = HTTPClient(eventLoopGroupProvider: .createNew)